scwook/scwook.github.io/_posts/epics/2016-10-16-olog-installation-guide-en.md

 ### Add User
 Olog Service consist of two user group which are olog-logs and olog-admins.
 These two group have write permission in commonly and only olog-admins group can manage Logbook and Tag lists.

-To add new users, select Common Tasks - Configurations - Server-config - Security - Realms - olog.
+To add new users, select *Common Tasks - Configurations - Server-config - Security - Realms - olog*.
 Click the Manage Users and add user informations.

 * User ID: [user ID to use Olog Service]